AiJared/DSA_in_python/README.md

 You may also encounter **Cubic Runtime** as you work with different algorithms.

 In such an algorithm for a given number of n, the algorithm executes *n^3 number of operations*.
 These aren't as common as the quadratic algorithms though.
-Plotting quadratic and cubic runtimes on a graph of n against tries would look 'computationally expensive' because for any small changes in n there are pretty significant changes in the number of operations that we need to carry out.
+Plotting quadratic and cubic runtimes on a graph of n against tries would look **computationally expensive** because for any small changes in n there are pretty significant changes in the number of operations that we need to carry out.

 The next worst case runtime we are going to look at is 'Quasilinear Runtime'.